Graph Intelligence Solutions for Financial Crime

 Graph-Based Investigation Context

-Alerts are enriched with relationship context from the graph, giving investigators the network view they need to make faster, higher-confidence decisions.
+Alerts are enriched with relationship context from the graph, giving investigators the network view they need to make confident, audit-ready decisions.

 06